AndrewBacigalupi/iterly-learn-to-code/README.md

 ---

-## 🎯 What is Learn to Scode?
+## 🎯 What is Iterly?

-Learn to Scode is an interactive coding platform designed to help students learn programming through:
+Iterly is an interactive coding platform designed to help students learn programming through:

 - **🧩 Coding Puzzles**: Logic-based challenges that teach problem-solving
-- **💻 Programming Problems**: LeetCode-style algorithmic challenges
-- **🏃‍♂️ Real-time Execution**: Test your code instantly with multiple programming languages
 - **📊 Progress Tracking**: Monitor your learning journey with detailed statistics
 - **👥 Community Features**: Submit your own problems and puzzles for others to solve

----

 ## ✨ Features

 ### For Students
-- 🎮 **Interactive Learning**: Solve puzzles and problems with instant feedback
+- 🎮 **Interactive Learning**: Solve puzzles with instant feedback
 - 📈 **Progress Tracking**: See your improvement over time with detailed stats
-- 🏆 **Achievement System**: Track your coding streaks and favorite languages
-- 🔄 **Multiple Languages**: Support for Python, JavaScript, Java, C++, and more
 - 📱 **Responsive Design**: Learn on any device - desktop, tablet, or mobile

 ### For Contributors